tomasGonz67/nextjs-playwright-testing/README.md

 This runs all the tests in the repo, running this command can help you understand if your tests will pass the autograder.

-After part 3, there is a test designed to test it subsequent part completed.
+After part 3, there is a test designed to test each subsequent part completed.
 In order to run one of these tests run "npm run part-(part-number)".
 For e.g

 ```bash
 npm run part-3